WebSpellChecker/wproofreader-helm/README.md

 helm get manifest --namespace wsc wproofreader-app > manifests.yaml
 ```

-If, for any reason, you do not have access to `helm`, same can be accomplished using
+If you do not have access to `helm`, same can be accomplished using
 `kubectl`.
-To get manifests for all resources in `wsc` namespace, use:
+To get manifests for all resources in the `wsc` namespace, run:
 ```shell
 kubectl get all --namespace wsc -o yaml > manifests.yaml
 ```
-3. Get the logs of all the wsproofreader-app pods in the `wsc` namespace:
+3. Retrieve the logs of all `wsproofreader-app` pods in the `wsc` namespace:
 ```shell
 kubectl logs -n wsc -l app.kubernetes.io/instance=wproofreader-app
 ```